python-hyper/h11/README.rst

 We fully support HTTP/1.1 keep-alive.

-We have minimal support for HTTP/1.1 pipelining -- basically what's required by the standard, i.e., in server mode we can handle pipelined requests in a purely serial manner.
-Client mode doesn't support it at all.
-This seems to be the state of the art in all the major HTTP implementations; the consensus seems to be that HTTP/1.1 pipelining was a nice try but broken in practice, and if you really need pipelining then HTTP/2.0 is the way to go.
+We a little bit of support for HTTP/1.1 pipelining -- basically the minimum that's required by the standard, i.e., in server mode we can handle pipelined requests in a serial manner, responding completely to each request before reading the next.
+Client mode doesn't support pipelining at all.
+As far as I can tell, this matches the state of the art in all the major HTTP implementations: the consensus seems to be that HTTP/1.1 pipelining was a nice try but unworkable in practice, and if you really need pipelining to work then instead of trying to fix HTTP/1.1 you should switch to HTTP/2.0.
+Now that I know more about how HTTP works internally I'm inclined to agree.

-The obsolete HTTP/1.0 Connection: keep-alive pseudo-standard is currently not supported.
+The HTTP/1.0 Connection: keep-alive pseudo-standard is currently not supported.
 (Note that this only affects h11 as a server, because h11 as a client always speaks HTTP/1.1.)
-Supporting this would be possible, but it's fragile and finicky and I'm skeptical that anyone cares.
+Supporting this would be possible, but it's fragile and finicky and I'm suspicious that if we leave it out then no-one will notice or care.
 HTTP/1.1 is now almost old enough to vote in the United States.
-I get that people sometimes write HTTP/1.0 clients because they don't want to deal with stuff like chunked encoding, and I completely sympathize with that, but I'm guessing that the intersection of people who care desperately about keep-alive and the people who are too lazy to implement Transfer-Encoding: chunked is pretty small.
+I get that people sometimes write HTTP/1.0 clients because they don't want to deal with annoying stuff like chunked encoding, and I completely sympathize with that, but I'm guessing that you're not going to find too many people these days who care desperately about keep-alive *and at the same time* are too lazy to implement Transfer-Encoding: chunked.